Glasgow promotes new look, but deprivation festers

 GOVAN - A SHIPYARD‘S LEGACY

-Major efforts have been made to redevelop the neighborhood through the Central Govan Action Plan (CGAP), a multi-million investment program launched in 2006.
+Major efforts have been made to redevelop the neighbourhood through the Central Govan Action Plan (CGAP), a multi-million investment programme launched in 2006.

 Funded by Glasgow City Council with additional cash from the private sector and other agencies, the backbone of the plan has been the construction of some 500 new housing units in the area, where swathes of old tenements were pulled down following the swift decline of shipbuilding in the 1960s and 70s.